Optimal Control of thermally noisy quantum gates in a multilevel system: Appendix: Numerical methods

 Three numerical parameters determine the precision of the propagation and the convergence rate: \begin{itemize} \item{The size of the time step $\Delta t$.} \item{Number of Chebyshev sampling points in each time step $M$.} \item{The size of the Krylov space $K$ corresponds to the basis of the Arnoldi algorithm.
 It is important to note that this parameter is limited by $Dim\{{\boldsymbol{\mathcal{L}}\}-1}$} \end{itemize}

-Each of those is adjustable by the user to fit their needs best.
+Each of those is adjustable by the user to best fit their needs.
 For example, for the Hadamard propagator system, we use the following parameters: $\Delta t = 0.1$, $M = 7$, and $K=3$.
-With these parameters, we got an accuracy of $10^{-8}$ for the propagator, two orders of magnitude higher than the fidelity of the target transformation.
-For the entangling gate, we adjust the parameters for a higher resolution that would fit $10^{-8}$ for the fidelity of the target transformation ($M=K=9$).
+With these parameters, we achieved an accuracy of $10^{-10}$ for the propagator, which is five orders of magnitude higher than the target transformation's fidelity.
+For the entangling gate, we adjust the parameters($M=K=9$) to achieve the same resolution of $10^{-10}$.